bearsunday/bearsunday.github.io/manuals/1.0/en/production.md

 ### bootstrap

-Next, modify `route` section in `bootstrap/bootstrap.php` for returning `304` when the contents are not modified by adding `if` conditional statement.
+Next, modify the `route` section in `bootstrap/bootstrap.php` to return a `304` when the contents are not modified by adding an `if` conditional statement.

 ```php?start_inline
 route: {